 Getting Started

 Students interested in finding a laboratory in which to pursue research should first think about the area(s) of neuroscience most interesting to them.
-Students may then review a list of topics under current investigation by members of the Neuroscience Graduate Group at Penn online at http://www.med.upenn.edu/ngg/faculty_categories.shtml.
+Students may then review a list of topics under current investigation by members of the Neuroscience Graduate Group at Penn online at https://www.med.upenn.edu/ngg/faculty/.
 Under each heading, students will find a list of researchers and links to more detailed descriptions of their work.
-Students are encouraged to contact professors to inquire about research opportunities in their lab early in the semester before the term for which they wish to receive BBB 399 credit.
+Students are encouraged to contact professors to inquire about research opportunities in their lab early in the semester before the term for which they wish to receive NRSC 3999 credit.
 Professors are accustomed to being approached by students, and if they have an opening, they will typically also have an outline of the project.
 Still, it is advisable to be courteous when approaching the lab, and to ask about the full range of lab research objectives, as well as their expectations of you.